How to use this calculator

 Understanding the macro split

-Macronutrients — protein, carbohydrate and fat — make up the calories you eat.
-This tool suggests a balanced starting split of30% protein, 40% carbs and 30% fat based on your chosen goal calories.
+Macronutrients, protein, carbohydrate and fat, make up the calories you eat.
+For each goal, this tool sets protein at about 1 g per lb of bodyweight, fat at about 25% of that goal calories, and lets carbs fill whatever calories are left.
 Because protein and carbs provide about 4 calories per gram and fat about 9 calories per gram, the calculator converts each share into grams for you.
-Protein supports muscle, carbs fuel training and fat supports hormones — but the right split varies by person, sport and preference, so treat these numbers as a sensible default you can tweak.
+Protein supports muscle, carbs fuel training and fat supports hormones, but the right split varies by person, sport and preference, so treat these numbers as a common evidence based starting point you can tweak.

 Health note: These numbers are general estimates and are not medical advice.
 Real energy needs depend on muscle mass, genetics, hormones, health conditions and more.
 Very low calorie intakes can be harmful.
 Always consult a qualified doctor or registered dietitian before changing your diet, especially if you are pregnant, unwell or under 18.